Kurds: Turkey

-According to CIA Factbook, Kurds formed approximately 18% of the population in Turkey (approximately 14 million) in 2008.
+According to the official data of the 1935 census, the number of people whose mother tongue was Kurdish was 1,480,246 people, or 9.16%, and according to the official data of the 1965 census, it was 2,219,502, or 6.9%.
+The difference between the 1965 and 1935 censuses was that in the 1935 census, Zazaki was considered a sub-branch of Kurdish, while in the 1965 census it was considered a separate language and was counted separately.
+According to the CIA World Factbook, Kurds formed approximately 18% of the population in Turkey (approximately 14 million) in 2008.
 One Western source estimates that up to 25% of the Turkish population is Kurdish (approximately 18–19 million people).
 Kurdish sources claim there are as many as 20 or 25 million Kurds in Turkey.

 In 1980, Ethnologue estimated the number of Kurdish-speakers in Turkey at around five million, when the country's population stood at 44 million.
+Rudaw, in its report prepared based on Türkiye's census data in February 2024, stated that the total population of Kurdish-majority regions in Türkiye is around 17 million.
 Kurds form the largest minority group in Turkey, and they have posed the most serious and persistent challenge to the official image of a homogeneous society.
-To deny an existence of Kurds, the Turkish Government used several terms.
+To deny the existence of Kurds, the Turkish Government used several terms.
 "Mountain Turks" was a term was initially used by Abdullah Alpdoğan.
 In 1961, in a foreword to the book Doğu İlleri ve Varto Tarihi of Mehmet Şerif Fırat, the Turkish president Cemal Gürsel declared it of utmost importance to prove the Turkishness of the Kurds.
 Eastern Turk was another euphemism for Kurds from 1980 onwards.
 Nowadays the Kurds, in Turkey, are still known under the name Easterner (Doğulu).